 Musical Peekaboo Surprises

-Musical props can make peekaboo even more engaging because they add sound to the familiar hide-and-reveal pattern.
+Musical props can make peekaboo more engaging because they add sound to the familiar hide-and-reveal pattern.
 When you use musical peekaboo, you strengthen auditory engagement and support learning through surprise.

 Try these prop-based options: